-Q: So how about the civic sector, how has that changed in the past 30 years?
+Q: So how about the civic sector, how has that changed in the past thirty years?

 Kroessler: I don’t think it’s as lively as it was.
-The civic organizations are not as — they don’t have as broad a base as they once did.
+The civic organizations are not as—they don’t have as broad a base as they once did.
 The membership I don’t think is as wide.
-I don’t think it’s — the civics are still in place, but I don’t think they have the gravitas that they did.
+I don’t think it’s—the civics are still in place, but I don’t think they have the gravitas that they did.
 I don’t know why that is.
-Part of it has to do with the whole media landscape being changed, because the media landscape was newspapers and newspapers — you know, not everyone gets on the opinion pages.
+Part of it has to do with the whole media landscape being changed, because the media landscape was newspapers.
+Newspapers had—you know, not everyone gets on the opinion pages.
 Not everyone gets quoted.
 Not everyone can make a story happen.
-And because of that filter, you had a much more mature, restrained public discourse, because it was in the papers.
-And it took a day or two — like you submit an op-ed and it doesn’t come out for two or three days sometimes, maybe the next day, sometimes a week.
+Because of that filter, you had a much more mature, restrained public discourse, because it was in the papers.
+And it took a day or two—like you submit an op-ed and it doesn’t come out for two or three days sometimes, maybe the next day, sometimes a week.
 But it’s this measured discourse where an issue can be debated over several weeks in the paper and now it’s immediate.
 The immediacy of media means that there is no measured discourse anymore.
-I mean, I don’t know if you look at Gothamist, I look at Gothamist, and the “discourse” is so disheartening.
+I don’t know if you look at Gothamist, I look at Gothamist, and the discourse is so disheartening.
 Just the nastiness and the lack of empathy for the other side that you see in these issues is just discouraging.

 Q: And lack of thought.

 Kroessler: And the lack of thought.
-So there were many more organizations that when they weighed in — I remember going to the Women’s City Club.
+So there were many more organizations that when they weighed in—I remember going to the Women’s City Club [of New York].
 What has happened to the Women’s City Club?
 But there was an organization, the Women’s City Club, there was a good government organization, was it, I don’t know, maybe Sally Goodgold was the Women’s City Club or another good government group.
 She would focus on any urban issues, from the schools to preservation, to our ambassador to the Vatican, if we had such a thing.
 Any such public issue would come before these civics like the Women’s City Club.
 And you could go there with a preservation issue and they would discuss it and they would take a stand.

-Those groups aren’t really there anymore.
-Citywide groups with very Catholic interests.
+Those groups aren’t really there anymore—citywide groups with very Catholic interests.
 No. Now you get little groups with their little interest.
 Very few of them have a bigger picture and the right to have bigger opinions.
-So those groups have diminished and furthermore this administration, and the administration before, have been notoriously unsympathetic to listening to such groups.
+So those groups have diminished.
+Furthermore this administration, and the administration before, have been notoriously unsympathetic to listening to such groups.
 The whole tone of government is we are above criticism and we can do whatever we want, and they do.

 Q: So how have your attitudes towards preservation in general changed over time?

 Being able to look at how historic preservation plays in the bigger panorama of the history of New York City I think is what is special to the way I approach preservation.
 I’ll talk to fellow academics and they’ll say gentrification, bad, gentrification, bad.
 I was at a symposium at LaGuardia Community College that a friend of mine put on about gentrification.
 And I said, “Gentrification saved New York City, period.
 Without it, we wouldn’t have been here today.”
-We would have all been subject to — the city government had given up.
-They were willing to have planned shrinkage be the policy of the metropolis and preservationists said no. I mean, other people did too but really that’s what gave us a physical city to rally around.
-Without the physical neighborhoods of Brooklyn Heights, Park Slope, and these other places, the West Side, East Side Historic District, without the physical place, you can’t build up around it and have a city that’s worth living in otherwise it doesn’t matter.
+We would have all been subject to—the city government had given up.
+They were willing to have planned shrinkage be the policy of the metropolis and preservationists said no. Other people did too but really that’s what gave us a physical city to rally around.
+Without the physical neighborhoods of Brooklyn Heights, Park Slope, and these other places, the west side, [Upper] East Side Historic District, without the physical place, you can’t build up around it and have a city that’s worth living in otherwise it doesn’t matter.

 So from my perspective, right now I look at it as what are the historical forces at play at the moment and I hope that I am smart enough at the moment to know what’s happening in the present, although I’m not sure.
-I’m pretty sure what happened 30 years ago.
-[Laughter.]
+I’m pretty sure what happened thirty years ago [laughter].

 Q: Right.
 And so can you share your thoughts on some of the individuals that you felt had made the greater contributions to preservation advocacy in New York?

-Kroessler: The first person was Elliot Willensky, the entire time I knew Elliot he was on the Landmarks Commission.
-And I got to know him by testifying at the Commission and being involved in preservation groups like HDC and whatever else.
-And I think we just sort of were becoming friends by virtue of the way we approached the city.
-This should be fun.
+Kroessler: The first person was Elliot Willensky.
+The entire time I knew Elliot, he was on the Landmarks Commission.
+I got to know him by testifying at the commission and being involved in preservation groups like HDC and whatever else.
+And I think we just sort of were becoming friends by virtue of the way we approached the city of this should be fun.
 There are good things.
 We should celebrate the good things.
-We should make this — we’re doing this for good reasons.
+We should make this—we’re doing this for good reasons.